IndieChow/IndieChow/README.md

 ---

-## Projects I have worked on :computer: :chip:
+## Projects I have worked on :computer:

 - **RISC-V Processor:**
   Designed and implemented a dual-core RISC-V processor with a 5-stage pipeline, split L1 Data and Instruction Caches, MSI Cache Coherency protocol, and atomic operations support (LR/SC).